lupyuen/lupyuen.github.io/src/de2.md

 Today we've shown that it's indeed possible to write a Zig Display Driver that talks directly to PinePhone's Hardware.

-(Bonus: Our Zig Driver includes an [__"Executable Specification"__](https://lupyuen.github.io/articles/de2#framebuffer-address) of PinePhone's Hardware Registers, with their addresses and values!)
+(Bonus: Our Zig Driver includes an [__"Executable Specification"__](https://lupyuen.github.io/articles/de2#framebuffer-address) of PinePhone's Display Hardware Registers, with their addresses and values!)

 The code we've seen today will eventually become the PinePhone Display Driver for __Apache NuttX RTOS__.
 Though there are some bits still missing...